 The fairways were mostly green, but relatively dry and a little inconsistent with some being quite thin and others being a bit fluffier.
 The rough was cut down pretty tight, so it wasn’t too penal.
 The bunkers were great.
 The tee boxes were level, but they were doing some aesthetic work around all the tee areas.
 They are working to put in fescue in place of the bermuda that was there before and apparently not “taking” as well as they wanted.
 If the fescue grows in, it will look really nice.
 As it is now, these areas are all being sprayed with green seed mixture and look pretty ugly.
 I would love to go back and see what it looks like once that new grass matures.

 The greens are healing well from recent aeration and not very bumpy at all.
 They were fairly slow on putts, though.
 There was a lot of damage along the collars of many greens.
 I noticed a number of completely burnt-out spots that were much more sand/hardpan than grass.
 There wasn’t anything that affected play too much, but not as aesthetically pleasing as I was hoping for.

-Overall, I’d recommend The Grand Golf Club to anyone if price isn’t a deterrent.
+Overall, I’d recommend The Grand Golf Club to anyone, especially if price isn’t a deterrent.
 If it is, then seek out a deal for a tournament round or casual outing with the SCGA (perhaps again next year) to book this course at a reasonable rate without having to stay at the resort.
 I’m not sure was quite worth what I paid because it’s not a “bucket list” course in my opinion, but it worked out well enough to take another step toward accomplishing my personal SoCal golf course goals.

 Some pictures from The Grand Golf Club (5/15/13):